Ok, so I had this weird thing happen.

 Best Method For Removing Pili Multigemini Hairs – Plucking, Laser, or Waxing?

-Given that they are relatively harmless, most men will just simply use their trusty pair of tweezers and remove it and go on about their day.
+Given that they are relatively harmless, most men will simply use their trusty pair of tweezers, remove them, and go on about their day.

 If you are thinking about waxing, this is likely going to be overkill, here’s why:

 Waxing and plucking are essentially do the same thing: